 I recently read an article focused on improving the energy efficiency of the home.

-According to this article, heating as well as cooling accounts for approximately 50% of household energy consumption.
+According to this article, heating and cooling accounts for approximately 50% of household energy consumption.

-It listed suggestions on how to prevent conditioned air from escaping as well as outdoor air from coming in.
-I was already aware of numerous of the recommendations.
-I know that it’s a wonderful system to close the curtains against the heat of the afternoon while I was in the Summer as well as open them up to welcome in the sunshine while I was in the winter.
-I make sure to correctly replace the air filters of the cooling system as well as oil furnace as well as schedule professional maintenance every Spring as well as fall.
-I’ve invested into thermal pane, low E, Energy Star rated windows as well as meticulously caulked around them.
-I’ve added insulation to the attic, weatherstripped exterior doors as well as installed overhead ceiling fans.
-I was doubtful when the article claimed that the majority of homes sacrifice up to 30% of heated as well as cooled air to holes as well as leaks in the ductwork.
-I decided to have our duct system tested by a licensed Heating as well as Air Conditioning contractor.
-The contractor informed me that our ducts were wasting approximately 20% of heated as well as cooled air.
+It listed suggestions on how to prevent conditioned air from escaping and outdoor air from coming in.
+I was already aware of many of the recommendations.
+I know that it’s a good idea to close the curtains against the heat of the day during the summer and open them up to welcome in the sunshine during the winter.
+I make sure to regularly replace the air filters of the air conditioner and furnace and schedule professional maintenance every spring and fall.
+I’ve invested into thermal pane, low E, Energy Star rated windows and meticulously caulked around them.
+I’ve added insulation to the attic, weatherstripped exterior doors and installed overhead ceiling fans.
+I was doubtful when the article claimed that the majority of homes sacrifice up to 30% of heated and cooled air to holes and leaks in the ductwork.
+I decided to have my duct system tested by a licensed HVAC contractor.
+The technician informed me that my ducts were wasting approximately 20% of heated and cooled air.
 That energy waste adds up to a significant expense.
-I had no system how to go about fixing the problem.
-The ductworks are concealed inside walls as well as ceilings as well as nearly impossible to access!
-Fortunately, there is a process called Aeroseal that works to resolve complications from inside the pipes.
-The contractor obstructed off the supply as well as return vents, then introduced highly pressurized air into the ducts.
+I had no idea how to go about fixing the problem.
+The air ducts are concealed inside walls and ceilings and nearly impossible to access.
+Fortunately, there is a process called Aeroseal that works to resolve problems from inside the pipes.
+The technician blocked off the supply and return vents, then introduced highly pressurized air into the ducts.
 The air contains polymer particles that are non-toxic yet sticky.
-As the air leaked from cracks as well as holes, the adhesive particles clung to the edges.
-They steadily built up to form an airslender seal.
+As the air leaked from cracks and holes, the adhesive particles clung to the edges.
+They steadily built up to form an airtight seal.